 In addition, the interpretation and application of consumer, health-related and data protection laws in the United States, the European Union, and elsewhere are often uncertain, contradictory and in flux.
-It is possible that these laws may be interpreted and applied in a manner that is inconsistent with our practices.
+For example, the California Consumer Privacy Act (the CCPA), which went into effect on January 1, 2020, among other things, requires new disclosures to California consumers and affords such consumers new abilities to opt out of certain sales of personal information.
+The CCPA provides civil penalties for violations, as well as a private right of action for data breaches that is expected to increase data breach litigation.
+Aspects of the CCPA, and its interpretation and enforcement remain uncertain.
+The effects of this legislation potentially are far-reaching and may require us to modify our data processing practices and policies and incur substantial compliance-related costs and expenses.
+The CCPA has been amended on multiple occasions, and it is unclear whether it will be further amended.
+California recently passed the California Privacy Rights Act (CPRA), which modifies the CCPA significantly, potentially resulting in further uncertainty and requiring us to incur additional costs and expenses in an effort to comply.
+Although the CCPA includes exemptions for certain clinical trials data, the law may increase our compliance costs and potential liability with respect to other personal information we collect about California consumers.
+It is possible that these consumer, health-related and data protection laws may be interpreted and applied in a manner that is inconsistent with our practices.
 If so, this could result in government-imposed fines or orders requiring that we change our practices, which could adversely affect our business.
 In addition, these privacy regulations vary between states, may differ from country to country, and may vary based on whether testing is performed in the United States or in the local country.
-Complying with these various laws could cause us to incur substantial costs or require us to change our business practices and compliance procedures in a manner adverse to our business.
+Complying with these various laws could cause us to incur substantial costs or require us

-Furthermore, the loss of clinical trial data from completed or future clinical trials could result in delays in our regulatory approval efforts and significantly increase our costs to recover or reproduce the data.
+Furthermore, the loss of clinical trial data from ongoing, completed or future clinical trials could result in delays in our regulatory approval efforts and significantly increase our costs to recover or reproduce the data.
 Likewise, we rely on other third parties for the manufacture of our product candidates and to conduct clinical trials, and similar events relating to their computer systems could also have a material adverse effect on our business.